surniaulula/wpsso-merchant-return-policy/readme.txt

 **Manage any number of Merchant Return Policies for Google Merchant listings.**

 **Fixes the *Missing field "hasMerchantReturnPolicy" (in "offers")* warning for Google Merchant listings.**

+**E-Commerce Plugin Optional:**

+WooCommerce is suggested but not required - the WPSSO Merchant Return Policy Manager add-on can also provide return policy markup for custom product pages.

 <!-- /about -->